LAST UPDATED – 10/19/22 – Florence Italy Visitor Guide

 Temperatures in Florence are typically mild year-round, so you don’t have to worry about planning your trip around extremely hot or cold temperatures.
 However, the summer months of June thru August do see noticeably warmer weather than the winter months of December thru February.
 If warm temperatures are important to you, then you might want to consider visiting in the summer.
 To give you a better understanding of what types of temperatures you can expect in Florence throughout the year, I have included a chart that shows the average high and low temperatures in Florence for each month for you to review below.

 The city of Florence doesn’t get an overwhelming amount of rain throughout the year, but there are some months that are typically wetter than others.
 If you are planning on spending a good amount of time outdoors during your visit, you might want to think about visiting during the summer months of June thru August when the weather is typically the dryest.
 However, even if you visit during the autumn months of October and November when Florence typically receives the most rain, typically there are still plenty of days of sunshine during the week to enjoy during your visit.
 For a better understanding of how much precipitation Florence gets and at what times of the year, I have included a chart for you to review below that details the average amount of precipitation in Florence by month.

 Where to Stay

 Another big decision that you will need to make when planning your trip to Florence is where you will stay while you are visiting.
 Florence is a big city and there is a wide variety of accommodations to choose from.
 You will find an assortment of hostels, hotels, and other accommodations available on AirBnb and VRBO.
-If you are looking for a hostel or hotel for your stay, I have included a list of recommendations at various price points for you to review below.
+If you are looking for a hostel or hotel for your stay, I have included a list of recommendations at various price points for you to review in my Florence Italy visitor guide below.